Bismark-PG/Void_Nova/README.md

 ### v1.1 (2025.07.11)
 - Bug Fixed
-  + Adjusting the timing of the sound souce
+  + Adjusting the timing of the sound source
   + Add Icon for Game.exe

 ## 📝 Roadmap & Dev Notes